wirc-sjsu/firebench/README.md

 - **Inter-Compatibility**: Integration capabilities with other models.

 FireBench offers a dual approach for evaluation: intercomparison without extensive observational data and benchmarking against a validation dataset.
 This framework aims to enhance fire modeling for both scientific research and operational applications, with results archived in a dedicated database.

+## Community Discussions

+We encourage you to use the [GitHub Discussions](https://github.com/wirc-sjsu/firebench/discussions) tab for questions, help requests, and general discussions about the project.
+This helps keep our issue tracker focused on bugs and feature requests.

+### How to Use Discussions

+- **Q&A**: If you have a question about using FireBench, please check the Q&A category.
+- **Ideas**: Share your ideas for new features or improvements in the Ideas category.
+- **Show and Tell**: Showcase your projects and workflows using FireBench.
+- **General**: For any other discussions related to FireBench.

+Feel free to start a new discussion or join existing ones to engage with the community!